tmontaigu/pylas/docs/lessbasic.rst

 .. note::

-    As the specification of the ExtraBytesVlr appeared in the 1.4 LAS Spec, pylas restrict the ability to add new dimensions to file with version >= 1.4 even if it would be totally possible to define new dimension on older versions.
+    Although the specification of the ExtraBytesVlr appeared in the 1.4 LAS Spec, pylas allows to add new dimensions to file with version < 1.4
-    (Maybe this should change?)

 Custom VLRs
 ===========